Board of Directors

 George holds an MIPP from the Johns Hopkins School for Advanced International Studies and a BA from the School of Foreign Service at Georgetown University.

-Jay Banfield is the Founding Executive Director of Year Up Bay Area, a nationally recognized nonprofit organization that provides urban young adults with the opportunity to reach their full career potential through paid training and a corporate internship.
+Jay Banfield is the Chief Officer of Economic Mobility at All Home, advancing solutions that disrupt the cycles of poverty and homelessness.
 Jay began his career at Oracle Corporation.
 He has worked on local, state and national political campaigns and has served in both the legislative and executive branches of government.
 He was appointed the Assistant Treasurer for the City and County of San Francisco in 1999, where he managed the city’s $7 billion treasury.
 Following his time as Treasurer, Jay was appointed to Assistant General Manager at the San Francisco Public Utilities Commission, where he directed the organization’s $400 million operating budget.

 Jay holds an MPP from the University of California, Berkeley and a BA in psychology from Stanford University.
 He serves on the board of trustees of San Francisco University High School and the advisory council of CODE2040.